Convert Cubic feet per minute to Liters per second

 When do you need to convert between Cubic feet per minute and Liters per second?

-A metric flow-rate unit equal to 0.
+A metric flow-rate unit equal to exactly 0.
 Cubic foot per minute and Liter per second are both volumetric flow units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.